 Once an erection is obtained, a tension ring, which acts like a tourniquet to keep the blood in the penis and to maintain an erection, is placed around the base of the penis.

 Using the correct size of tension ring is critical in obtaining the best possible result from this type of treatment.
 If the ring is too tight, it can be uncomfortable.
 If too large a ring is used, the erection may not last.
 The tension ring should not be left in place longer than 30 minutes.

 Although these devices are generally safe, bruising can occur and the erect penis may lack some support.
 Other possible side effects include:

 Many of these side effects can be helped by proper selection of the tension rings and cylinder size, use of adequate lubrication, adequate practice with the device, and proper technique.

-Vacuum devices are effective in a majority of men.
-About half of the men who use a vacuum device obtain good or excellent erections with them, but only half of these men consistently use the device over long periods of time.
+Vacuum pumps are effective in a majority of men.
+About half of the men who use a penis pump obtain good or excellent erections with them, but only half of these men consistently use the device over long periods of time.